Design & Integration Files

 For the CN-0537 reference design, these specifications are met by analyzing the blue and infrared (IR) output data of the ADPD188BI through a smoke detection algorithm.

-This algorithm was specifically designed for the ADPD188BI sensor array to minimize power usage while detecting fire conditions, as determined by the UL-217 specification.
-The algorithm itself was tuned and verified through a large data set captured from many ADPD188BI devices across all test scenarios defined in Table 1.
-The tests were performed at certified facilities specializing in UL-217 test environments.
-These data sets include reference measurements to understand sensor performance and alarm conditions for different smoke sources.
-An example smoke profile is shown in Figure 3, where the IR and blue sensor measures are compared against the reference smoke obscuration data under the Hamburger Nuisance scenario.
+The EVAL-CN0537-ALGO algorithm was specifically designed for detecting fire conditions using the ADPD188BI sensor and optimized smoke chamber, as defined by the UL 217 and UL 268 standards.
+The algorithm itself was tuned and verified through a large data set, EVAL-CN0537-DATA, captured from many ADPD188BI devices across all of the test scenarios defined in Table 1.
+The tests were performed at certified OSHA approved laboratories specializing in fire and life safety.
+The EVAL-CN0537-DATA data set includes reference measurements to understand sensor performance and alarm conditions for different smoke sources.
+An example smoke profile is shown in Figure 3, where the IR and blue sensor measures are compared against the reference smoke obscuration data under the Hamburger and Polyurethane test scenario.

-Because battery powered devices are a common use case for smoke detectors, the algorithm was built to minimize data required from the sensor and the number of computations per alarm determination.
-This algorithm allows the ADPD188BI to output less data, thereby saving power and reducing consumption cycles in the microcontroller, yet still meeting the strict UL-217 specification.
+Because battery powered devices are a common use case for smoke detectors, the EVAL-CN0537-ALGO was designed and built to minimize the output data required from the ADPD188BI, along with the number of microcontroller computations necessary while still meeting the strict UL 217 and UL 268 standards.
+For more details on the testing validation, see the test results.

 Calculating the Power Transfer Ratio